Key Takeaways:

 Newark, Delaware

 The University of Delaware has been a Sea Grant college for over 40 years.
 The university’s program works to help various communities in Delaware manage, conserve, and wisely use their valuable coastal resources.
-To do so, the university works to foster sustainable economies, teach and prepare the next generation of Delaware conservationists, and help coastal communities develop resilience to various hazards such as hurricanes.
+To achieve this, the university works to foster sustainable economies, teach and prepare the next generation of Delaware conservationists, and help coastal communities develop resilience to various hazards, such as hurricanes.
 The program’s students and staff conduct research in four main areas: healthy coastal ecosystems, resilient communities and economies, sustainable fisheries and aquaculture, and environmental literacy.

 University of Florida